Imanm02/CE254-DS/README.md

 ## Notes

-In the "Notes" folder, you will find the notes which were given during the course.
+In the "Notes" folder, you will find the notes which were made by students during the course.

 ## Source